alexott/databricks-nutter-repos-demo/README.md

 The Azure DevOps setup consists of the several steps, described in the next sections.
 It's assumed that project in Azure DevOps already exists.

 We need to create a [personal access token (PAT)](https://docs.databricks.com/administration-guide/access-control/tokens.html) that will be used for execution of the tests & updating the repository.
 This token will be used to authenticate to Databricks workspace, and then it will fetch configured token to authenticate to Git provider.
-We also need to connect Databricks workspace to the Git provider - usually it's done by using the provider-specific access tokens - see [documentation](https://docs.databricks.com/repos.html#configure-your-git-integration-with-databricks) on details of setting the integration with specific Git provider (**note, that when repository is on Azure DevOps, you still need to generate Azure DevOps token to make API working**!).
+We also need to connect Databricks workspace to the Git provider - usually it's done by using the provider-specific access tokens - see [documentation](https://docs.databricks.com/repos.html#configure-your-git-integration-with-databricks) on details of setting the integration with specific Git provider (**note, that when repository is on Azure DevOps, you still need to generate Azure DevOps token to make API working**!, and also provide the user name in the Git settings).

 > :warning: the previous instructions on using Repos + Azure DevOps with service principals weren't correct, so were removed!